Memphis Mad Dogs: On the field

 The Mad Dogs hired Pepper Rodgers as their first head coach.
-Rodgers was familiar to Memphis pro football fans as he was the head coach of one of the city's previous pro football team, the Memphis Showboats of the USFL; the Mad Dogs had also hired Steve Ehrhart, the Showboats' general manager, in the same capacity.
+Rodgers was familiar to Memphis pro football fans as he was the head coach of one of the city's previous pro football teams, the Memphis Showboats of the USFL; the Mad Dogs had also hired Steve Ehrhart, the Showboats' general manager, in the same capacity.
 Ehrhart had been trying since 1987 to get the CFL to expand into the United States.
-The team's mascot was a black Labrador retriever named Alien, who was known for charging the field and retrieving the kicking tee following each kickoff.
+The team's mascot was a black Labrador Retriever named Alien, who was known for charging the field and retrieving the kicking tee following each kickoff.

 The Mad Dogs tried to copy the Baltimore Stallions' blueprint by getting staff and players who had previous CFL experience.
 As part of that blueprint, the Mad Dogs hired former CFL coach Adam Rita to become their new offensive coordinator.
 Rita had coached the Toronto Argonauts and the Edmonton Eskimos to Grey Cup championships in 1991 and 1993.
 The Mad Dogs then signed veteran QB Damon Allen, who won the Grey Cup with the Eskimos in 1987 and 1993 (the latter with Rita), earning Grey Cup MVP honors in both years.
 Other notable players on offense included Eddie Brown (SB), Joe Horn (WR) and former NFL kicker Donald Igwebuike.

 However, the offense was only able to score a total of 346 points, last in the CFL behind the Ottawa Rough Riders.
 On a positive note, the Mad Dogs were known for their strong defense that was rated second, behind Edmonton, in the CFL for giving up the fewest points with 364, due in large part to the strong defensive play of Tim Cofield and Rodney Harding.

 One of the reasons for poor offense and great defense was the size of the field.
 The Liberty Bowl was not as well suited to the Canadian game, as the stands were very close to the field of play, making it difficult to reconfigure the field to CFL standards.
 As a result, even with the addition of AstroTurf cutouts to widen and lengthen the field, it was still narrower and shorter than all other CFL fields, including other US fields which were not regulation.
 In order to shoehorn even an approximation of a Canadian field onto the playing surface, the end zones became half-grass/half-Astroturf pentagons that were only nine yards long in the middle and seven yards long at the sidelines.
 CFL rules call for a 20-yard end zone, and no other stadium had end zones shorter than 15 yards.
 The stands jutted into the corners of the end zones, creating a clear safety hazard.

 Memphis ended the 1995 CFL season with a 9–9–0 regular season record, which placed them fourth in the South Division and one game out of the playoffs.